DataDog/documentation/content/en/security/application_security/code_security/_index.md

 Code Security uses an Interactive Application Security Testing (IAST) approach to find vulnerabilities within your application code.
 IAST uses instrumentation embedded in your code like application performance monitoring (APM).

 Code Security also monitors your code’s interactions with other components of your stack, such as libraries and infrastructure.

 IAST enables Datadog to identify vulnerabilities using legitimate application traffic instead of relying on external tests that could require extra configuration or periodic scheduling.

 Code Security's runtime application monitoring provides an up-to-date view of your attack surface that enables you to quickly identify potential issues.

 ## Code-level vulnerabilities list

-The Code Security rules used to detect code vulnerabilities have the following language support.
+The Code Security detection rules support the following languages.

 | Severity | Detection Rule                        | Java  | .NET  | Node.js |
 | -------- | ------------------------------------- | ----- | ----- | ------- |